Skywater88/Retro-Flash-Games/README.md

 - **Monster Saga**: No description yet, I haven't played the game yet.
 - **Johnny Rocketfingers (1-2)**: Help Johnny to destroy gansters!
 CAUTION: Intense violence, graphic bloodshed.
 18+ is advised.
 - **Super Soldier**: Fight with a whole army as a lone wolf super soldier.
 Highly addictive!
+- **Maze Evolution (1-3)**: Control a little star and pass very hard mazes, be fast as possible and beware the obstacles.
+One of the hardest!
+- **Open Doors 2**: Open and close doors and create a path to reach "X".
+One of the hardest!